-The Department of Clinical Rehabilitation and Counseling will begin accepting applications after December 15 so that those students who have taken courses in the Fall semester will have a complete official transcript.
+The Department of Clinical Rehabilitation and Counseling will begin accepting applications after December 15 (for fall admittance) so that those students who have taken courses in the Fall semester will have a complete official transcript.

 Timeline for application

-Applications received by May 15 will be given priority.
-Applications received after May 15 will be considered on a space available basis.
+Applications received by June 1 (for Fall), and November 1 (for Spring) will be given priority.
+Applications received after priority deadlines will be considered on a space available basis.

 A hard copy application may also be secured by contacting the department directly or the Office of Student Affairs at 504-568-6299 or email email@example.com.